 Hardware Configuration

+The hardware components required by the PIM emulator software are: An AMD “Bulldozer” based Opteron CPU, or newer; AMD Radeon “Southern Islands” discrete GPU.
+The hardware components used in our primary system are described in more detail here.

-The primary system used in our tests is based on dual-socket AMD Opteron 4274 HE processors, each with 8 cores at a 2.5GHz rated frequency, 4x2MB L2 cache, and 8MB L3 cache.
+The primary system is based on dual-socket AMD Opteron 4274 HE processors, each with 8 cores at a 2.5GHz rated frequency, 4x2MB L2 cache, and 8MB L3 cache.
 An AMD ‘Pence 2’ reference board is used with six 1GB DDR3-533 DIMMs, with three DIMMs attached to each socket in a single-channel configuration and a 250GB Seagate 7200.10 SATA hard disk drive that operates at 7200 RPM.
 This system is capable of approximately 13 GB/Sec running Stream Triad.
 The test system also includes an AMD Radeon HD 7950 discrete GPU.
 This GPU is based on AMD’s Graphics Core Next (GCN) architecture, and includes 28 compute units running at a rated frequency of 800MHz, as well as 3GB of GDDR5 with a 1.25GHz memory clock.

 Operating System, Compilers, and OpenCL Runtime